Supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.

 Meets regularly with close campus partners, including The College, Student Wellness, Student Disability Services, Title IX Office, UCPD, and UChicago Dining.

 Supervises and evaluates the housing systemâ™s professional and support staff.
-Prepares and implements housing policies and procedures.
+Prepares and implements housing and dining assignment policies and procedures.

 Performs other related work as needed.